joey-qytyku/OS-90-fixed/SHARED/readme.md

+> Needs updating

 # Shared Modules

 This folder contains implementation files for C-library functions that can run in kernel mode and user mode using certain defines.

 ## printf

+> This will link as a library.

+A standard printf is provided.

-This module is highly portable.
-It can run under many operating systems and only depends on the C library if required.
+This module has been changed to not be portable.
+It can only work within the i386 ABI.

 ### DISABLE_FLOAT